leandrocp/mdex/guides/plugins.md

 ### `MDEx.Raw` ignores the caller's `:unsafe` and `:escape`

-`MDEx.Raw` never comes from the parser.
-You can only build one in code, and it goes into HTML and CommonMark output as written no matter what the caller set for `:unsafe` or `:escape`.
-Your markup renders the same for everyone, which is usually what you want for markup the plugin itself generated.
+The parser never creates `MDEx.Raw`.
+You can only build one in code, and it goes into HTML and CommonMark output as written, whatever the caller set for `:unsafe` or `:escape`.
+Your HTML looks the same for everyone, which is usually what you want for HTML your plugin wrote itself.

-That guarantee is also the cost.
-You've taken one node out of the caller's safety settings, so anything you interpolate into it from the Markdown source is yours to escape.
-Skip that and a code block containing `</code></pre><script>` lands in the page intact, under default options, in an app that never asked for raw HTML.
+That is also the downside.
+This node skips the caller's safety settings, so you have to escape any text you take from the Markdown source.
+If you do not, a code block holding `</code></pre><script>` ends up in the page as real HTML, with default options, in an app that never asked for it.

-`:sanitize` is the exception.
-It runs over the rendered HTML, `MDEx.Raw` included, so a caller who turns it on can still strip what your plugin emitted:
+`:sanitize` is the one setting `MDEx.Raw` does not skip.
+It cleans the HTML after rendering, so a caller who turns it on can still remove what your plugin
+added:

 ```elixir
 document = %MDEx.Document{nodes: [%MDEx.Raw{literal: "<script>init()</script><b>ok</b>"}]}